woa-a52s/Samsung-A52s-5G-Guides/Install/InstallWindowsOptions.md

 >
 > We do not recommend you run this experimental firmware on a Galaxy A52s 5G device if it's your main phone, as potentially unexpected behaviour (including a device brickage) can occur, especially if you're not a very experienced end-user.
 This project is by any means not responsible for potential damage done to the device, end-user is responsible for his own actions.
 Consider yourself warned!

+> [!CAUTION]
+> Only BIT-9 Bootloader version is supported.
+Installing Windows while having a lower or higher bootloader version can (and will) brick your device.
+Do not proceed if your BL version is anything other than BIT 9.

 There are three methods to install Windows:

 | **Flash a Full Flash Update (FFU) file**                                                                       | ~~**Install Windows using the WOA Deployment tool**~~                                                              |  **Install Windows Manually yourself**                                                                         |